-- When considering the needs of patients who identify as Black or African American (above) we see that patterns of experiences are different depending on the clinical service line.
-Patients in the Medical and Surgical service line show similar patterns with patients reporting better experiences related to the provision of information, aspects of interactions with their doctors, responsiveness and the quietness of the hospital environment.
-However, Medical and Surgical patients report worse evaluations related to recommending the hospital, teamwork, courtesy of non-clinical staff, communication with nurses, service recovery, empathy, privacy and shared decision making. - In contrast, Maternity patients who identify as Black or African American report worse experiences on nearly every measure (other than the quietness of the hospital environment) and show larger negative differences than the other service lines.
+- When considering the needs of patients who identify as Black or African American (above), we see patterns of experiences differ depending on the clinical service line.
+Patients in the Medical and Surgical service line show similar patterns, with patients reporting better experiences related to providing information, interactions with their doctors, responsiveness, and the quietness of the hospital environment.
+However, Medical and Surgical patients report worse evaluations related to recommending the hospital, teamwork, courtesy of non-clinical staff, communication with nurses, service recovery, empathy, privacy, and shared decision making. - In contrast, Maternity patients who identify as Black or African American report worse experiences on nearly every measure (other than the quietness of the hospital environment) and show larger negative differences than the other service lines.